seann999/sentina/README.md

 # sentina
-Project that was used for a toy face recognition door opening system.
+Some code that was used for a toy face recognition door opening system.
 Uses OpenFace.